A non-Standard Standard Model: The non-Standard Model

 More generally, for matrix elements of a state $\Phi_\alpha$ comprised of leptons, mesons, and baryons labeled in either theory

 we have two physically indistinguishable descriptions of the $S$-matrix $\left(\Phi_\beta,S\Phi_\alpha\right)=:S_{\alpha\beta}$ because

-Relation (\ref{relation}) follows from straightforward induction on $N$, inserting complete sets of states appropriately, and using $\big( \Phi_\alpha({\psi}^\updownarrow_{l}),\mathcal{H}_{\mathrm{n-SM}}(x)\Phi_\alpha(\psi^\updownarrow_{l})\big) \circeq\big(\Phi_\alpha({\psi}^\updownarrow_{l}),\mathcal{H}_{\mathrm{SM}}(x)\Phi_\alpha(\widetilde{\psi}^\updownarrow_{l} )\big)$.
+Relation (\ref{relation}) follows from straightforward induction on $N$, inserting complete sets of states appropriately, and using $\big( \Phi_\alpha({\psi}^\updownarrow_{l}),\mathcal{H}_{\mathrm{n-SM}}(x)\Phi_\alpha(\psi^\updownarrow_{l})\big) \circeq\big(\Phi_\alpha(\widetilde{\psi}^\updownarrow_{l}),\mathcal{H}_{\mathrm{SM}}(x)\Phi_\alpha(\widetilde{\psi}^\updownarrow_{l} )\big)$.

 Since individual iquarks/quarks are not observed, $|S_{\alpha\beta}|^2$ includes an average over the associated spins.
 This eliminates the spinors that carry iquark/quark labels, and everything (sans leptons) boils down to momenta, masses, and electric charges of $\Phi_\alpha$ and $\Phi_\beta$ --- no direct link to either ${\psi}^\updownarrow_{l}$ or $\widetilde{\psi}^\updownarrow_{l}$ remains.
 For states comprised of leptons and hadrons then, \emph{the $S$-matrix for EW transitions in the n-SM and SM are physically indistinguishable and they yield equivalent transition rates and cross sections}.
+This is not to say that parametrized, model-dependent predictions will necessarily agree: As we have already mentioned, PDFs will certainly differ for charged lepton--hadron DIS phenomenology.